📚 This post is part of my business blogging guide.

 Although storytelling isn’t my thing, I do like to use analogies and metaphors in my technical writing.

 For example, I explain the concept of uploading and downloading by asking readers to imagine that the internet is like a cloud in the sky.

 This can make it easier to understand that uploading means sending information from your computer (up to the sky) and downloading means receiving information to your computer (down from the sky).

 I’ve recorded a #LearnPlentyIn20 video about this.

 Remember that no one wants to read walls of text, so if you can break up your writing with snappy visuals, that can help you get your message across.

 Don’t allow your writing to be boastful and don’t try to score intellectual points over your readers or anyone else.
-You’ll build far more trust if you can be honest about what you know and don’t know.

 If you throw someone a tennis ball, they’ll probably catch it.
 If you throw them 10 tennis balls, they might not catch any.

 Trying to cram in too much in your writing can mean that readers tune out or become confused.
 The result is that they might not retain anything you’re trying to tell them.